 Yes, we have been a certified Cyber AB Registered Provider Organization (RPO) since 2022 and renew annually, as required.
 Feel free to review our certification.

 Yes.
-As of 2025 Stratus employees three Registered Practitioners (RPs), two Registered Practitioner Advanced (RPAs), and one CMMC Certified Professional (CCP).
+As of 2026, Stratus employs two Registered Practitioners (RPs), two Registered Practitioner Advanced (RPAs), and one of the only two Lead CMMC Certified Assessors (LCCAs) in the state of Alaska.
 Feel free to review our certification.

-Stratus has experience implementing and maintaining CMMC compliance across many sectors that support the DIB, such as construction, engineering, manufacturing, and more.
-We are proud have successfully guided a large, local engineering firm to pass their CMMC Level 2 Certification Assessment this year (2025), one of the first nationally!
+Stratus has experience implementing and maintaining CMMC compliance across many sectors.
+We support Department of Defense (aka Department of War) contractors and subs, specializing in areas such as construction, engineering, manufacturing, and more.
+We are proud have successfully guided large, Alaska-based engineering firms to pass their CMMC Level 2 Certification Assessment, graduating some of the first CMMC L2 firms nationally.

 Additionally, as an IT consulting organization, we also have extensive experience with other compliance-forward organizations such as finance, mortgage & title, and medical offices.